alexbfree/thesis/src/chapter-3.md

 Methodologies Employed in Case Studies
 --------------------------------------

-In the previous section I introduced the three research contexts and the different case studies and research activities I carried out.
-In this section I will explain which methods were used in those studies and why they were chosen.
+In the previous sections I introduced my research approaches and the three research contexts and the different case studies and research activities I carried out.
+In this section I will explain which methods were used across those studies and why they were chosen.

 The methods used in my research can be loosely grouped into five stages, though not every activity involved all stages:

 1. Sensitisation of Researcher and Participants
 2. Discussion and Exploration with Stimuli
 3. Participatory Co-Design of Possible Solutions
-4. Practical Data Experiments and Interaction Prototyping
+4. Practical Data Experiments, Interface Design and Prototyping
-5. Analysis, Learning and Modelling
+5. Analysis, Modelling and Learning

-I will now explain each of these stages, with examples from the different studies, as well as providing information about recruitment and ethics.
+I will now explain each of these stages, with examples from the different studies, as well as providing information about recruitment, ethics and thesis structuring at the end of this section.

-### Sensitisation
+### Sensitisation of Researcher and Participants

 ![Figure 5: "Family Facts" -- What is Data? ](./src/figs/fig05-family-facts.jpg)